Region-Adaptive Sampling for Diffusion Transformers: Methodology

+\textbf{Region-Aware DiT Inference with \ourmethod{}.} Building on the insight that only certain regions are critical at each timestep, we design the \ourmethod{} inference pipeline for Diffusion Transformers (DiTs).
+In U-Net–based diffusion models such as SDXL~\cite{podell2023sdxlimprovinglatentdiffusion}, token positions must remain fixed to preserve spatial structure.
+In contrast, the architecture of DiT, where positional information is injected via embeddings such as RoPE~\cite{su2024roformer}, allows masking or reordering of latent tokens without disrupting positional encoding.
+This flexibility enables us to selectively determine which regions are actively processed by the model.

+At the end of each timestep, the current latent sample is reconstructed by merging the newly generated outputs for active tokens with the cached noise from inactive tokens.
+Formally, the noise sequence is restored by integrating the model output for the fast-update regions with the previously cached noise for the slow-update regions.
+This mechanism allows important tokens to move toward the updated direction determined at the current timestep, while less critical tokens maintain their previous trajectories.

-With the mask $M$, the noise for the slow-update regions is cached, while the sample for the current fast-update regions is patchified and passed through the DiT model.
-Since modules like Layernorm and MLP do not involve cross-token operations, the computation remains unaffected even when the sequence is incomplete.
-For the attention \cite{vaswani2017attention} module, the computation can still proceed with the query, key, and value tensors being pruned.
-Additionally, we introduce a caching mechanism to further enhance performance, which will be detailed later.
-In summary, \ourmethod{} dynamically detects regions of focus and reduces the overall computational load of DiT by at least the same proportion as the user-defined sampling ratio.
+To facilitate this process, we compute a region-wise metric \( R \) to identify fast-update regions based on the model’s output noise.
+We then update the drop count \( D \) to record how frequently each token has been skipped, and generate a binary mask \( M \) that governs computation in the subsequent step.
+Using \( M \), the noise of slow-update regions is cached, while the tokens in fast-update regions are patchified and passed through the DiT model.
+Since modules such as LayerNorm~\cite{ba2016layernormalization} and MLP operate independently across tokens, their computation remains consistent even when the token sequence is incomplete.
+For the attention module~\cite{vaswani2017attention}, we further introduce a caching mechanism to accelerate repeated key–value lookups, as detailed in a later section.
+Overall, \ourmethod{} dynamically detects regions of focus and reduces DiT’s computational workload by at least the same proportion as the user-defined sampling ratio.